balwantyadav1/WIFI-Deauther/README.md

 ### Step 4: Connect to the Device
 1. After flashing, the ESP8266 will create a Wi-Fi network named `pwned` (default SSID).
 2. Connect to `pwned` and open `http://192.168.4.1` in a web browser.
+3. Paswrd `deauther`
-3. Use the web interface to control the device.
+4. Use the web interface to control the device.

 ## Usage Guide
 ### 1. Using the OLED Display and Buttons